aureliome/art-rethinking-ai/README.md

 # art-rethinking-ai

-**This project utilizes OpenAI's APIs to recreate famous paintings through an `image-to-text-to-image` process.**
+**This project uses OpenAI's APIs to recreate famous paintings through an `image-to-text-to-image` process.**

 The goal is to evaluate how well AI can analyze and recreate paintings without explicitly naming the original title or artist.